mikeobrien/mikeobrien.github.com/_posts/2015-09-4-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 });
 ```

 When you install packages, jspm automatically wires up all modules and their dependencies here so you don't have to do it manually.
-You can see above that the [core-js](https://github.com/zloirock/core-js) ES* pollyfill is automatically loaded, so we are ES6 ready.
 All dependencies are stored in the `jspm_packages` folder (Analogous to `node_modules`).

 Once we have jspm installed we can then wire up SystemJS and its configuration in our main page: